Inside Samsung and GSMA’s Plan to Transform Voice Calling Across Networks

 The partnership plans to ensure that all critical and core telephony services remain reliable and consistent as the world moves towards new technologies rapidly.

-By Kumar Harshit
+By Harshit Kumar

 on May 1, 2025

-The Global System for Mobile Communications Association (GSMA), representing the interests of mobile operators worldwide, and Samsung Electronics forge a new partnership to improve voice call quality and connectivity over 4G and 5G networks by enabling VoLTE (Voice over LTE) by default on devices running Android 15 or later.
+The Global System for Mobile Communications Association GSMA, representing the interests of mobile operators worldwide, and Samsung Electronics forge a new partnership to improve voice call quality and connectivity over 4G and 5G networks by enabling VoLTE Voice over LTE by default on devices running Android 15 or later.
 The collab aims to push a seamless global VoLTE rollout across the networks.

 The partnership looks forward to ensuring that all critical and core telephony services, like emergency calling and roaming, remain functional as global mobile operators phase out 2G and 3G networks for higher-quality 4G and 5G services.
-Samsung will be working in close alignment with the GSMA’s Network Settings Exchange (NSX) and Interoperability Testing services.
+Samsung will be working in close alignment with the GSMA’s Network Settings Exchange NSX and Interoperability Testing services.

 Ensuring Consistent & Reliable Services